 04 of 07

 Some species use this feature to engage in non-feeding activities.
-For example, kissing gourami uses its protrusible mouth to defend territory.
-Although it may appear to be kissing, it is a combative move to show its opponent who owns that space.
+For example, kissing gourami uses its protrusible mouth to defend territory against others of the same species.
+Although it may appear to be kissing the other gourami, it is a combative move to show its opponent who owns that space.

 05 of 07

 Sucker mouths are a common feature in fish with inferior mouths.
-Catfish, such as the popular pleco, use a sucker mouth to rasp algae off driftwood or rocks.
-Some species use a sucker moth to help them combat currents.
+Catfish, such as the popular plecostomus (which literally translates to folded mouth), use a sucker mouth to rasp algae off driftwood or rocks.
+Some species use a sucker mouth to hold on to help them combat currents.
 By attaching itself to rock via its sucker mouth, it can stay where it wishes, even in a strong current.

 06 of 07